 1. Don’t pander to make people comfortable.

-Lamar came out of Compton with wordplay that took the world of hip-hop by storm.
+Lamar came out of Compton with wordplay that took the hip-hop world by storm.
 With his 2015 record To Pimp a Butterfly, he became the spokesman for a generation filled with rage over police brutality.

 For entrepreneurs tempted to back off their rebel instincts, play it safe and try to offend no one, that sends a clear message: Don’t.
 Try to please everyone and you end up with watered-down sameness that impresses no one.

-Remember, you want your company, brand or product to elicit a strong reaction.
-Not everyone will like what you’re offering, but ones who get you will love you for getting them.
+Remember, you want your company, brand, or product to elicit a strong reaction.
+Not everyone will like what you’re offering, but the ones who get you will love you for getting them.